davidmeredith/devsGuidebook/devGuidbook.md

 Separation of concerns at the function level.

-### Classes Should be Cohesive
+### Classes / Code Should be Cohesive

 Classes should be cohesive – high cohesion means the methods and variables of the class are co-dependent and often change together.
-This can be paraphrased as ‘changes to the code here should not affect code over there.’
+This can be paraphrased as "Changes to the code over here should not affect code over there" and/or "Things that change together stay together. " Examples of patterns that support cohesion include the State Pattern and Strategy patterns from the GoF .
+- For example, in the State pattern, consider widespread code spread across many files that use exhaustive 'switch' or 'when' statements with a centrally declared enum set, selecting different behaviours based on the state.
+If you add or remove a state enum option, you will need to update the exhaustive switch/when statements spread across your code-base, not a problem for small projects but for large code bases it can require significant refactoring.
+The state pattern moves the distributed behaviour close together.
+As an example, the central enum set could be replaced with a set of state objects where each state object collates and implements the state-dependent behaviour previously selected by the when/switch statements.
+- The Strategy pattern also collates behaviour, but uses a more strictly defined structure to do this.

 Here’s the authoritative view from the famous [Kent Beck from Nov (2022) and his ‘Tidy First’ approach to software development:](https://twitter.com/KentBeck/status/1587825849755049984)

 ![](attachments/Pasted%20image%2020240611092926.png)